jano-kucera/odata-to-ts/README.md

 # odata-to-ts

-Pacakge for transforming odata metadata to typescript interfaces
+Package for transforming odata metadata to typescript interfaces.